 Homeschooling continued to grow in Maine, and by 2001 well over 4,000 children were registered with the State through Chapter 130 alone.
 During that Legislative Session, Senator Peter Mills of Somerset County introduced LD 405, a bill that would have required homeschoolers to take the Maine Educational Assessment Test.
 The test is based on the Maine Learning Results.
 Also, the bill would have allowed public schools to receive 1/4 of the per-pupil subsidy payment for every homeschooler, regardless of whether or not any services were provided.
 The money was to go to the school districts, not the homeschooling families.
 The homeschoolers would have become cash cows for the public school.
 Repeated attempts were made by HOME and HSLDA to convince Senator Mills to withdraw his bill.
 All attempts failed, even though Senator Mills had no other sponsors for the bill.
 Approximately, 1000 homeschoolers attended the hearing.
 Many spoke out against the bill, including some children.
 HSLDA attorney, Scott Woodruff testified calmly, but firmly and earned the title, “The Man from Virginia” from the Education Committee.
 Victory prevailed again, and the bill was defeated.

 The past twenty-five years have certainly brought more freedoms to homeschoolers in our state.
 We have had many victories.
 Our brief, but eventful Maine homeschooling history clearly shows that maintaining homeschool freedoms takes hard work, diligence, and an active and ever watchful presence in Augusta.
-In addition, for every issue that we have needed to address head on, there are many others that have been resolved through successful negotiations.
+In addition, for every issue that we have needed to address head on, there are many others that have been resolved through successful negotiations behind the scenes.
 For all of these victories, large and small, we can praise God.

 In May of 2003, Governor John Baldacci signed into law a complete overhaul of Maine's former homeschool law.
 Since that time, our law has provided great relief to thousands of homeschoolers throughout Maine.